johnjago/dotfiles/README.md

   audio (alt + up/down) without having to reach for the multimedia keys
 - Keyboard shortcut for locking the screen with slock ("Windows" key + l)

+If you’re new to dwm, [Dave's Visual Guide to dwm](https://ratfactor.com/dwm) is a great reference.

 ## Screenshots

 ### Linux